 A small business automatically becomes an Air Force SBIR/STTR web site member once it receives a Phase I or Phase II SBIR/STTR award.
 Small business firms with R&D competencies, which are registered on the DoD SBIR/STTR registration site, may also become part of the Air Force SBIR/STTR web site's Small Business Search (see instructions concerning how to submit a Firm Profile for the Small Business Search).

 Multiple success story and summary report entries, on older as well as more recent awards, reflect a firm’s strong interest in marketing its SBIR/STTR technologies.
-If a Phase III commercialization has occurred, a success story is appropriate.

 If you have any questions about Air Force SBIR/STTR web site membership and activity, contact the Air Force SBIR/STTR web site manager.
 Other sources for assistance may be found on the Contact Us and SBIR/STTR Points of Contact web pages.